Presence and performance go hand in hand in every aspect of our life.

 The degree to which we are present in our activities or how well we perceive ourselves in any given situation, determines our performance and results.

 When we know what we are doing, how well we are doing it, and the impact we are having, we can readily change our behaviour.

 When we behave without conscious awareness we are left to rely on our habitual ways.
 If we are fortunate our habits will see us through.

-Personal self-mastery is the skill of being consciously aware of what we do, how we do it and why we do that.
-Self-mastery depends on our becoming aware of, and changing, unconscious habits, especially those that limit our performance and success.
+Personal self-mastery is the skill of being consciously aware of what we are doing and how well we are doing it.
+Self-mastery depends on our becoming aware of, and changing habits, especially those that limit our performance and success.

 In general we use 4 kinds of habits to live our lives:

 - Life habits like the routine we use every day to get going in the morning

 - Learned habits such as those we learn to do particular tasks like play a musical instrument, drive a car or make a cup of tea